Investing News NetworkYour trusted source for investing success

 Those who decide to invest in natural gas have plenty of ways to gain exposure to the fuel.
 Exchange-traded funds (ETFs) are one possibility, as is buying a futures contract or investing in natural gas stocks on an exchange.

-According to ETF Database, there are five natural gas ETFs, including the United States Natural Gas Fund (ARCA:UNG) and the ProShares Ultra Bloomberg Natural Gas ETF (ARCA:BOIL).
+According to ETF Database, there are four natural gas ETFs, including the United States Natural Gas Fund (ARCA:UNG) and the ProShares Ultra Bloomberg Natural Gas ETF (ARCA:BOIL).
 While those ETFs focus specifically on natural gas, it's worth noting that others offer exposure to both the oil and gas markets simultaneously.

 Investors considering investing in natural gas futures should be aware that these contracts are very liquid and extremely active throughout the week.
 Trading in natural gas futures is generally heaviest on Thursdays, when the US Department of Energy releases its weekly natural gas storage report.
 Some of the top natural gas futures contracts include Henry Hub Natural Gas Futures, E-mini Natural Gas Futures and Delivered Natural Gas Futures.